kirylvolkau/Parky-API/README.md

 * Localization will be added.

 ## MVC part :
-* Currently it supports all API methods for National Parks.
+* Currently it supports all API methods for National Parks and Trails.
-* Parks are displayed in the table using `datatables`.
+* Parks and Trails are displayed in the table using `datatables`.
-* Parks can be added, deleted, updated.
+* Parks and Trails can be added, deleted, updated.
 There are corresponding buttons for those actions.
 * After each action `toastr` alert is shown.
-* Before `DELETE` action `sweeralert2` asks you to confirm the deletion of a park.
+* Before `DELETE` action `sweeralert2` asks you to confirm the deletion of an object.
 * When image is uploaded to the form it triggers `js` code updating picture on the page.
 **Workflow** : <br/>
 ```f#